openedx/edx-platform/docs/en_us/course_authors/source/beta_testing.rst

 * Often, students report issues by asking questions in a discussion.
 Your discussion administration team can watch for posts that indicate problems.

-* To let students know the best way to report problems, you can use the Course Info page or a discussion post.
+* To let students know the best way to report problems, you can post information on the Course Info page or post it in a discussion.

 .. per Mark 19 Feb 14: eventually we want to provide more guidance for students:  course issues, use discussions, platform issues submit issue to edx.